solex2006/Pull-my-leg-request-tutorial/README.md

 What type of cheese doesnt belong to you?

 What did the Java Code say to the C code?
+You’ve got no class